WellseeC/rcos-status-updates/fall_2018/week_10.md

 ## Last Week's Accomplishments

-I was enjoy my thanksgiving, but my issue should end in a week or a few days longer.
-There's 3 folders of files to view.
+I didn't work much during thanksgiving, but I did a lot on my issue the week before that.
+So, my issue should end in a week or a few days longer.
+There's about 3 folders of files to view.

 ## This Week's Plan